shaimoo/SATLLA0-/LORA/readme.md

 The CubeCell AB02 comes with a variety of example sketches that demonstrate different functionalities.
 To access the examples, go to File -> Examples -> LoRa or CubeCell and explore the available sketches.
 These examples cover topics such as sensor readings, GPS, LoRaWAN communication, and more.

 ## Additional Resources
-For more information and resources, refer to the following:
+For more information and resources, refer to the following:<br><br>

-CubeCell GitHub Repository
+CubeCell GitHub Repository<br>
-CubeCell Wiki
+CubeCell Wiki<br>
-Heltec Community Forum
+Heltec Community Forum<br><br>
-Feel free to explore the provided resources, experiment with different sketches, and adapt the code to suit your specific project requirements.
+Feel free to explore the provided resources, experiment with different sketches, and adapt the code to suit your specific project requirements.<br>

 Happy coding with CubeCell AB02!